Plains, Montana: 2000 census

-Plains Airport is a county-owned public-use airport located one mile (1.85 km) northwest of town.
+Government

+The town has a mayor and city council, both with four year terms.
+There are three wards, each with two council members.
+Chris Allen, a former mayor, became mayor again in the 2025 elections.
+He replaced Joel Banham who was sworn in as mayor in 2024.

 Education

 Plains Public Schools educates students from kindergarten through 12th grade.
 Plains High School, a Class C school, serves local teenagers.
 They are known as the Horsemen/Trotters.
 Its students can participate in sports and extracurricular activities.
 There are also numerous community youth organizations and clubs including soccer, baseball, softball, drama, and art.

 Plains Public Library serves the area.